Trip Tips: A gnarly ride through San Diego's beach towns

-ENCINITAS, California This might just be the easiest suitcase to pack: running shoes, flip-flops, bathing suit, shorts, T-shirts, a hoodie and sunscreen.
+ENCINITAS, California, April 4 This might just be the easiest suitcase to pack: running shoes, flip-flops, bathing suit, shorts, T-shirts, a hoodie and sunscreen.

 That's the unfussy uniform that works almost everywhere in the beach towns of San Diego's North County, the location of choice for elite athletes in training, skateboarders-turned-entrepreneurs and smart people who have figured out how to live, work and play by the ocean.